tos-kamiya/dendro_text/README.md

 ### Options

 ```
+-l --line-by-line         Compare texts in a line-by-line manner.
 -m --max-depth=DEPTH      Flatten the subtrees deeper than this.
 -n --neighbors=NUM        Pick up NUM (>=1) neighbors of (files similar to) the first file.
 Drop the other files.
 -N --neighbor-list=NUM    List NUM neighbors of the first file, in order of increasing distance. `0` for +inf.
 -s --file-separator=S     File separator (default: comma).
 -f --field-separator=S    Separator of tree picture and file (default: tab).
 -a --ascii-char-tree      Draw tree picture with ascii characters, not box-drawing characters.
 --prep=PREPROCESSOR       Perform preprocessing for each input file.
 --progress                Show progress bar with ETA.
 ```